Can We Think Like Water?

 The Los Angeles River loses more elevation in its 51 mile journey from its headwaters to the Pacific Ocean than the Mississippi River does along its entire length.

-Today, Ballona Creek is a nine-mile-long flood control channel.
+Today, the Ballona Creek section is a nine-mile-long flood control channel.
 No fish live in its waters, and it supports very little plant life.
 The concrete acts as a signal, a feature that co-creates impact up and downstream, both obstructing and revealing the water’s native ecological systems.

 introduced plant life